Singular value decomposition: Low-rank matrix approximation

-where $\tilde{\mathbf \Sigma}$ is the same matrix as $\mathbf \Sigma$ except that it contains only the $r$ largest singular values (the other singular values are replaced by zero).
+where $\tilde{\mathbf \Sigma}$ is the same matrix as $\mathbf \Sigma$ except that it contains only the $t$ largest singular values (the other singular values are replaced by zero).
+Or, equivalently, by the truncated SVD.
 This is known as the Eckart–Young theorem, as it was proved by those two authors in 1936.
-(Note: Although, it was later found to have been known to earlier authors; see (Stewart 1993).)
+(Note: Although it was later found to have been known to earlier authors; see (Stewart 1993).)

 Image compression

-Singular-value decomposition (SVD) image compression of a 1996 Chevrolet Corvette photograph.
-The original RGB image (upper-left) is compared with rank 1, 10, and 100 reconstructions.
+If a bitmap image is interpreted as a matrix, the SVD can be used for image compression.
+Here an original photograph (upper-left) is compared with low-rank approximations of rank 1, 10, and 100.